DragonRoyal/SomeApi/README.md

 basically you can copy code but dont copy the code and make your own api without making it open source, also credit me!

 Feel free to make it better!

+also can anyone pls make a better MD?
+Im bad at md 🙂